andrasq/node-microreq/README.md

 - `maxRedirects` - how many 30x redirects to follow by replaying the request against the redirected-to location.
 This is very simplistic, so use advisedly.
 Default `0`, to not follow redirects.
 Enable by setting to a positive number e.g. `10`.
+- `timeout` - how many ms to wait for the connection to be established, and once connected for the response to arrive.
+Default `0` zero, unlimited.
+If enabled, the max wait time for a response is connect + response = `timeout + timeout` ms.

 ### caller = request.defaults( options )